valkey-io/valkey-doc/topics/faq.md

 Reading commands from clients and writing replies back uses considerable CPU time.
 By offloading this work to separate threads, the main thread can focus on executing commands.

-You can also start multiple instances of Valkey in the same box and combine them into a [Valkey Cluster](cluster-tutorial.md).
+You can also start multiple instances of Valkey in the same box and combine them into a [cluster](cluster-tutorial.md).

 ## What is the maximum number of keys a single Valkey instance can hold?
 What is the maximum number of elements in a Hash, List, Set, and Sorted Set?